Lucra-Sports/lucra-react-native-sdk/README.md

 # Usage

 Import the SDK from the `@lucra-sports/lucra-react-native-sdk` package, you must initialize the SDK with an API key and an environment before anything else.
+The initialization is a promise since communication with the backend is necessary.

 ```ts
 import { LucraSDK } from '@lucra-sports/lucra-react-native-sdk';